oanasabau1/Elements-of-Computer-Assisted-Graphics/README.md

 # Elements-of-Computer-Assisted-Graphics
-This reposetory contains the laboratory work at Elements of Computer Assisted Graphics during the semester to keep track of my work.
+This repository contains the laboratory work at Elements of Computer Assisted Graphics during the semester to keep track of my work.